Marranitos are are amongst the most popular Mexican sweet bread, or pan dulce.

 Notice how there is NO GINGER in this recipe.
 Some people will add ground ginger, but it’s not part of the original recipe.

-- Add the eggs and molasses.
+- Add large eggs and molasses.

 - Add the flour little by little until a small dough forms.

 Stop the Kitchen Aid mixer or hand mixer every once in awhile, and scrape down the sides.
+You want everything to be mixed well.

 Once the dough forms, TOUCH IT.
 Your hands should not stick to the dough.